 A public consultation is not a referendum, but it is a chance to gather feedback and make changes to plans.

 We had several hundred responses to the consultation.
 There was a large majority (75%) of people in favour of the 20mph zone, equal numbers for and against the cycle route, and a small majority against the plaza and one-way system (58%).
-The main reason for opposition was the lost disabled parking.
+The main reason given for opposition was the lost disabled parking.

-Councillors at Joint Transportation Board listened to the consultation feedback and voted for additional disabled parking bays to be implanted next to the plaza as part of the scheme, and accordingly these were put in place.
+Councillors at Joint Transportation Board listened to the consultation feedback and voted for additional disabled parking bays to be added next to the plaza as part of the scheme, and accordingly these were put in place.

 Will the cycle lane encourage more people to cycle?